Project-Jorugmond/Kusanagi-Silverhand-Legal-Framework-Docs/overview.md

 A foundational legal system proposal for a decentralized, post-national society built on principles of maximum freedom, human rights, mutual aid, and advanced technological integration.

+The idea is to create a system that allows obsolete governance to be replaced over time gracefully.

 ---

 ## Core Rights and Freedoms